-Pittsburgh is located at the confluence of three rivers, and the city has quite a number of bridges – more than 400, in fact.
-It's thanks to this that Pittsburgh is fondly called the 'City of Bridges'.
+Located in western Pennsylvania in the United States, Pittsburgh is a beautifully scenic and often undersold city that is positioned at the confluence of three rivers.
+The city has quite a number of bridges – more than 400, in fact, and it's thanks to this that Pittsburgh is often fondly referred to as the 'City of Bridges'.

 Parents moving to Pittsburgh with children will be glad to know that the city's reputation for high-quality education extends to its public schools, with magnet and charter schools being especially highly regarded.
 While there are no schools in Pittsburgh offering a foreign curriculum, there are language-immersion schools and schools that teach the International Baccalaureate.

 There is also plenty to see and do, and the city has a brimming events calendar, so parents will be spoilt for choice when it comes to entertaining their tots and teens at the weekend.

 The climate in Pittsburgh is continental and marked by snowy frigid winters and sweltering summers.
 The weather in Pittsburgh is also quite unpredictable owing to the cold air masses coming from Canada.
 Thunderstorms are a frequent occurrence in summer, while the city experiences snowfall for at least seven months.

 There's a lot to love about life in Pittsburgh.
 The City of Bridges offers a good quality of life while maintaining a low cost of living, and, as a proudly diverse region with a multicultural heritage, new arrivals moving to Pittsburgh will have no trouble settling in quickly.

 ►For a list of the best sights and attractions in Pittsburgh, check out our Lifestyle in Pittsburgh page

 ►Those scouting for a place to live will find the Areas and Suburbs of Pittsburgh page useful

 Are you an expat living in Pittsburgh?